 He runs an independent gallery (Nancy Victor) in central London, and spent a fair few years on stage as a comedian, performing in clubs and theatres ranging from the Comedy Store in Leicester Square to shows in Hong Kong and beyond.
 Drew has written comedy sketches for Comic Relief and three radio plays.

-Drew is the author of Know Your Onions: Graphic Design, Know Your Onions: Web Design and What to put in your portfolio.
+Drew is the author of Know Your Onions: Graphic Design, Know Your Onions: Web Design, Know Your Onions: Corporate Identity, and What to put in your portfolio.
 Know Your Onions: Graphic Design ran as a career development course at Middlesex University (London).

 The Logo Creative – Hi Drew it’s a real pleasure to be featuring you in our designer interview.